SHASWAT2000-loves-logic/Weather-Forecast-Website/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can type the following in your terminal:

 ### `npm start`